saramarin23/coding-test/README.md

   - It is adapted to all devices (responsive web).
   - You can filter the employee you are looking for and it will be displayed on the homepage.

 This project is made with React and Node.
-Interface development is easier using Sass preprocessor and structuring classes with BEM methodology.
+For its styles it's made with Sass preprocessor and structuring classes with BEM methodology.

 ## How to run this app